Starfish-develop/Starfish/README.md

 And the following library

 * the [SuiteSparse](https://www.cise.ufl.edu/research/sparse/SuiteSparse/) sparse matrix library, which is written in C.

-TODO: Need to figure out how to configure ``setup.py`` to use SuiteSparse from a non-user wide location.

 First recommend installing SuiteSparse.
 If you have administrator priveledges, installing from a package manager is likeley the easiest.
 Otherwise, there is always downloading the package and installing from source to a